xiaoniuniu89/giglep4/TESTING.md

     - You will no longer see their posts in your feed.
 - As a user, I can receive notifications when I'm followed, messaged, invited to events or post receives a comment or like so I can know who has tried to interact with me during the day.
     - If you receive a like or comment on your post, someone follows you, you receive a DM, are invited to an invent - you will receive a notification.
-    - The notification bell in the navbar will turn read if you have any unread notifications.
+    - The notification bell in the navbar will turn red if you have any unread notifications.
     - Click the bell and a notifications dropdown will appear under the navbar.
     - Click on the notification you want and you will be redirected to the page concerning that notification.
 - As a user, I can add events to my calendar to avoid scheduling conflicts in my week-to-week work.